 Three years ago in Salta, thousands of kilometers away on the other end of Argentina, a travel agent talked us out of taking El Tren a los Nubes (The Train to the Clouds) and instead going on his tour alongside the tracks watching the train.
 Inside the train, he told us, riders are trapped and could not see much.
 Outside, we could see the train!
 What sold me on his tour, however, was the opportunity to visit archaeological sites along the route.
 It turned out that he knew little about the archaeological sites, and furthermore had never actually ridden on the train.
 His tour turned out to be a big disappointment, and I regretted not taking the train instead.

 This time I was not going to make the same mistake and miss the train.
 The historic roots of the Fin del Mundo train was a narrow gauge line used at the beginning of the twentieth century when Ushuaia was founded as a penal colony.
 The train took convicts out with flatbed cars to harvest wood to heat the prison and generate electricity for the town.
 Nothing of that train or rail line remains.
 Instead, this is a disney version of a toy train with a steam engine brought in from South Africa and a diesel tug placed in front to pull the whole thing up the hill.
 Tour buses disgorge their passengers who swarm through the gift shops with their hands full of U.S. dollars and Visa cards and then push and elbow and shove to board the train.
 Guides on this for-profit enterprise tell dramatic stories over the PA system with swelling music under their voices.
 The train crawls along for its short distance to the National Park at a couple kilometers an hour.
+At the park, we happily jump off the train and begin our hike down a road to where we pick up a beautiful trail that parallels the Beagle Channel.
+We've lost an hour and 110 pesos (roundtrip would have cost only 10 pesos more).
+Rather than taking the train, we should have stayed on the bus with the rest of the hikers.

 Here are the sea lions on an island in the Beagle Channel.
 I'm trying to upload a video to youtube, but it is a big file and isn't uploaded yet.
 Maybe tomorrow.
 Gotta go now.